All Episodes

 I needed a tropical getaway.

-Why did you so Hawaii?
+Why did you, so Hawaii, why did you pick Hawaii?

 My cousin lives there.

-Oh, so you're going to and he's in the military, right?
+Oh, so you're going to, and he's in the military, right?

-Yeah, he's a marine.
+Yeah, he's a Marine.

 You do deserve a vacation.